-Modify the data store configuration files on each instance to point to the same data store.
+Modify the data store configuration files on each instance so they point to the same data store.
 For more information, see this article.

-If the instance has been cloned from an existing server, you need to remove the
+If the instance has been cloned from an existing server, you must remove the

 clusterId of the new instance by using the latest oak-run tool while the repository is offline.
-The command you need to run is:
+The command you must run is:

 java -jar oak-run.jar resetclusterid < repository path | Mongo URI >

-If a Segment node store is configured then the repository path needs to be specified.
+If a Segment node store is configured, then the repository path must be specified.
 By default, the path is

 <aem-install-folder>/crx-quickstart/repository/segmentstore.
 If a Document node store is configured you can use a Mongo Connection String URI.